Glenwood, Iowa: History

 The institution has long dominated Glenwood both economically and culturally, although the IIFMC was self-sufficient and intentionally isolated the residents from the rest of the town.
 By 1925, the Glenwood IIFMC was the home of 1,555 inmates classified as idiots, imbeciles, and morons, according to contemporary definitions.
 The IIFMC became the Glenwood State-Hospital School in 1941.
 By the early 1950s, the facility covered 1185 acre; it had 310 staff members for the 1,968 patients.
 Under the influence of eugenics theory, the state had ordered sterilization of those defined as feeble-minded or worse, and experimental treatments such as cold baths and electroshock were used to reduce symptoms of psychosis and depression.
 The de-institutionalization of Glenwood began in the late 1950s.
 A November 17, 1957 article in the Des Moines Register revealed that Mayo Buckner had spent 59 years confined to Glenwood, despite an IQ of 120, indicating above-average intelligence.
 National attention followed for Buckner and the Glenwood State-Hospital School, which were featured in the December 9, 1957 issue of Time and the March 25, 1958 issue of Life Magazine.
 During the 1970s, the facility completed a transformation from traditional ward buildings into group home-styled cottages.
 It is now known as the Glenwood Resource Center and provides services and skills training to support people living in communities.

 After World War II, the town of Glenwood became a center of meat-packing.
 During the early 1950s, it had one of America's largest kosher packinghouses, with most of its product shipped to New York and the East Coast.
 The packinghouse was later modified to process both cattle and pork; it was bought by Swift & Company and then closed in the 1980s.
 Meatpacking has moved to sites further west, closer to ranching areas.

-Trajet, a whirlpool manufacturer, now occupies the former slaughterhouse.
+Trajet, a hot tub manufacturer, now occupies the former slaughterhouse.
 A large industrial laundry operated for most of the 20th century in the town until it was purchased and closed by Cintas.

 Transportation links include the BNSF; U.S. Route 34, and U.S. Route 275 pass through Glenwood, and Interstate 29 is located a few miles west on the floodplain of the Missouri River.
 Tourist destinations are the Loess Hills and the National Scenic Byway.